 ID scanning is an easy way to limit your dispensary’s liability in the event that you do inadvertently serve someone who is underage.
 In fact, some states offer ID scanning as an affirmative defense that specifically releases the retailer from liability if they can prove they used an electronic scanning device.

 Every single large MSO has ID scanning technology for this reason.
-It is cheaper to pay the costs of ID scanning hardware and age verification software up front than it is to pay six-figure fines, or potentially go to court to over sales to a minor.
+It is cheaper to pay the costs of ID scanning hardware and age verification software up front than it is to pay six-figure fines, or potentially go to court over sales to a minor.
 ID scanning to improve your compliance posture is a no-brainer, and in fact, cannabis dispensaries should scan IDs.

 2. ID Scanning Allows For Easier Tracking of Daily Maximums